 Different forms of doggy diarrhea tend to mean different things, and some of them are significantly more concerning than others.
 You can usually tell what your dog is trying to tell you by noting the color, shape, and solidity of your dog’s poop.

-It may not be very visually appealing, but take a look at your dog’s stool and assess what the cause may be.
+It may not be very visually appealing, but take a look at your dog’s loose stool and assess what the cause may be.
 Regardless of whether your dog appears to be acting normally otherwise, in any of these situations, they will need to seek the help of a vet ASAP to prevent the problems from being aggravated further.

 - My Dog Has Black Stool and is Not Eating – This suggests that your dog is struggling with an ulcer in their stomach lining or the surrounding anatomy.
 These are hugely uncomfortable for your dog but easily treated by a vet.